Mobirise/Mobirise/README.md

 <img src="https://mobirise.com/assets/images/v2910_2.jpg">
 </a>

-### What's new in Mobirise Web Site Builder v2.9.8:
+### What's new in Mobirise Bootstrap Builder v2.9.8:
 * Launched Mobirise Forum - Connect with other Mobirise users, ask questions, get answers and have some fun!
 Use your existing Mobirise login!
 * First 3rd party "Youplay" theme ported to Mobirise
 * New 'Twitter Feed' extension